-1. Adds provision for parental consent for initial evaluation for children who are wards of the state.
-If the child is a ward of the state and not residing with the child's parent, the agency must make reasonable efforts to obtain the informed consent from the parent of the child for an initial evaluation to determine whether the child is a child with a disability.
-The agency shall not be required to obtain informed consent from the parent for an initial evaluation if:
+1. Provides for parental consent for initial evaluation of children who are wards of the state.

+If the child is a ward of the state and is not residing with the child's parent, the agency shall make reasonable efforts to obtain the informed consent from the parent (as defined in Section 602(23)) of the child for an initial evaluation to determine whether the child is a child with a disability (as defined in Section 602(3)).
+The agency shall not be required to obtain informed consent from the parent of a child for an initial evaluation to determine if the child is a child with a disability if: